 Directors' indemnity insurance is in place for all Directors, subject to the conditions set out in section 234 of the Companies Act 2006.
 Such indemnity insurance remains in force as at the date of approving the Directors' report.

-Directors' Report (continued) For the year ended 1 October 2021
+Directors' Report (continued)

 Going concern